-The European Union works off a basic foundational notion – government knows best.
-If there are a number of options available for addressing a perceived problem, the EU will almost always select the version that gives the government power.
-Such is the case with the proposed new EU Copyright Directive which is so bizarre that even some otherwise power hungry political representatives are starting to think twice about it.
+The European Union works off a basic foundational notion.
+The government knows best.
+If there are a number of options available for addressing a perceived problem, the EU selects the version that gives the government power.
+Such is the case with the proposed new EU Copyright Directive.
+This Directive is so bizarre that even some EU representatives are starting to think twice about it.

 EU Copyright Directive

-The EU is known for getting its dander up every year or two in relation to some aspect of the world we normal humans live in.
-The past few years, the niche has been the Internet with a focus on the horror companies do and how a bunch of skirt-munching bureaucrats [Thanks Willie of the Simpsons] can save us from the horror of behavioral tracking where so many have died from having Google and Facebook show each person relevant ads based on their searches [GDPR].
-After all, why would I want to find products that might correspond to my “hungover – oh, so hungover” search?
+The EU is known for getting its dander up every year or two over some perceived wrong.
+The past few years, the niche has been the Internet.
+Notably, the horrible American tech companies.
+And how a bunch of skirt-munching bureaucrats [Thanks Willie of the Simpsons] can save us from the evil of behavioral tracking.
+After all, who would want to see ads relevant to their searches?
 The horror.

-This weeks perceived crime against society is in the field of copyright where, admittedly, the problems are a bit more esoteric.
+This week’s perceived crime against society is in the field of copyright.
+The issues with Copyright, admittedly, are a bit more esoteric.
 Specifically, how does one address a scenario where one party is stealing the content of another and groups such as the press have antiquated business models that threaten their existence?
-You have the EU step in and issue a vague directive that might help, but will almost assuredly place a large burden on companies that happen to be based in the United States.
+You have the EU step in with a Directive.
+One that places an administrative burden on the American tech companies.

 And this brings us to the EU Copyright Directive.

 To refresh your memory, an EU Directive is a general order on a subject.
-The Member States must then enact laws on the topic following the theme of the Directive but providing their own details.
-The proposed Copyright Directive is noxious in many ways, but nearly everyone has agreed two sections are particularly a bit much – Articles 11 and 13.
+The EU Member States then enact laws following the theme of the Directive but providing their own details.
+The proposed Copyright Directive is harmful in many ways, but nearly everyone has agreed two sections are particularly a bit much – Articles 11 and 13.

-Journalism plays an important role in society.
-How else are we to keep up on the critical developments in historically important groups such as the Kardashians?
-I kid, but with Article 11 the EU seeks to save the antiquated newspaper business model but creating a “link tax” requiring any site or app to pay a fee to journalist groups whenever one links to their content.
+Journalism plays a vital role in society.
+How else are we to keep up on the critical developments in historically essential groups such as the Kardashians?
+I kid.
+But with Article 11 the EU seeks to save the antiquated newspaper business model but creating a “link tax.”
+Any website or app linking to a news resource in the EU would need to pay a tax.

-Sound like a difficult idea to implement?
+Sound like a challenging idea to implement?
 It is.

 Now, you might not have an issue with this concept at first glance.
 Frankly, I didn’t.
-But then we get into the nuts and bolts of the thing and a drunk first-year novelist couldn’t create a more confusing plot.
+But then we get into the nuts and bolts of the thing.
+A drunk first-year novelist couldn’t create a more confusing plot.
 Let’s start with a simple question.
 Who is a journalist?
-Is People Magazine if it does a small article on Taylor Swift’s favorite bathing suits with an accompanying photo shoot?
+Is People Magazine?
+What if People does a small article on Taylor Swift’s favorite bathing suits with an accompanying photo shoot?
 Eh.
-But what if People Magazine does an article on Taylor Swift getting arrested for a drunken assault on the Dali Lama after confusing him for an ex-boyfriend?
+But what if People Magazine does a piece on Taylor Swift getting arrested for a drunken assault on the Dali Lama after confusing him for an ex-boyfriend?
 Maybe.
-How about the same magazine doing an article on Kim Kardashian successfully petitioning President Trump to pardon a woman with a drug sentence?
+How about the same magazine doing an article on Kim Kardashian petitioning President Trump to pardon a woman with a drug sentence?
 Now that is a news story one would think is written by a journalist.

 As you can see, the question of where one draws the line on what is journalism and what is not is subjective.
 And we haven’t even raised the issue of a news story written by…an automated computer program.
 Or what about a blogger unaffiliated with a newspaper who performs their own investigative journalism on local politicians?